 Medical Withdrawals are voluntary.
 Eligibility for Medical Withdrawal is limited to students who have not taken a final exam or otherwise completed coursework for a final grade.
 The SHC shall request documentation from the dean of the division in which the student is enrolled to verify that the student either took no final exam(s) or otherwise completed coursework for a final grade for the semester/term in question; in addition, students are expected to affirm these conditions at the time of the request.
 Falsely attesting to the eligibility on the Student Request for Medical Withdrawal form is a violation of the Code of Student Conduct and may result in the revocation of a Medical Withdrawal and/or referral to the Office of Student Conduct.

 Medical Withdrawal, when approved, withdraws a student from all courses for a given semester/term.
 Students are not allowed to medically withdraw from individual courses.
 The only exception to this policy occurs when parts of a term within a semester have unique start and end dates.
-For example the summer semester at UA includes four separate parts (Interim Term, Summer I, Summer II, and full Summer Term).
+For example, the summer semester at UA includes separate parts (Interim, Summer I, Summer II, etc. ).
 It would be possible, if approved, for a student to complete coursework in Summer I and to medically withdraw from Summer II.
-In this example, the student would not be medically withdrawn from the entire summer semester, but rather only from all courses for the Summer II.
+In this example, the student would not be medically withdrawn from the entire summer semester, but rather only from all courses for Summer II.

 After appropriate SHC personnel have deemed a Medical Withdrawal request eligible for consideration, a designated SHC physician handles all Medical Withdrawal decisions on behalf of the University.
 The designated SHC physician, on behalf of the University and, where appropriate, in consultation with relevant University personnel, will conduct an individualized assessment of the student’s situation before deciding to approve or deny the request and determining the effective date of the withdrawal.
 The effective date will be determined based on the circumstances associated with the student’s participation at UA and the medically related documentation.
 The designated physician’s decisions regarding Medical Withdrawal are final with no appeal rights.
 If approved, the SHC will notify the student and the Office of the University Registrar.
 Upon notification by the SHC, the University Registrar shall process the withdrawal and notify the student.
 If the request is denied, the SHC shall notify the student.